• Mental Health

 Is ART Like Hypnosis?

-ART is different from hypnosis.
+ART is different from hypnosis or hypnotherapy.
 The client retains their ability to be consciously aware of their surroundings (externally) and what they are working on (internally).
 Sometimes clients do report that they feel very relaxed or even a little sleepy during an ART session.
 It is thought that this may be the natural result of the relaxation of the brain found to coincide with smooth-pursuit eye movements.4

 Sometimes people feel uncomfortable with the idea of changing images, as well as corresponding feelings, attached to troubling memories in a purposeful way.
 However, the client is given the information about Memory Reconsolidation to explain the scientific understanding that this is a natural process that we all engage in whenever we recall an emotionally based memory.
 With ART, we are taking advantage of this natural process and purposefully and consciously selecting replacement images to replace the formerly upsetting ones.

-What can Accelerated Resolution Therapy Help With?
+What Can Accelerated Resolution Therapy Help With?

-As stated above, ART has been found to be helpful in decreasing or resolving symptoms associated with Post Traumatic Stress Disorder (PTSD), pain, depression, anxiety, and issues of self esteem.1,3,5,7
+As stated above, ART has been found to be helpful in decreasing or resolving symptoms associated with post traumatic stress disorder (PTSD), pain, depression, anxiety, and issues of self esteem.1,3,5,7

 The Accelerated Resolution Therapy Website reports encouraging results when therapists use ART for disorders and problems including: